- The meal is named after a traditional cooking vessel used on an outdoor wood fireplace.

 - ½ big butternut or 1 small butternut cubed and peeled

 - Cut the butterflied neck into pieces.

-- Roll the lamb cuts in seasoned flour using pepper and salt and then proceed to prepare the rest of the ingredients.
+- Roll the lamb cuts in seasoned flour using pepper and salt and prepare the rest of the ingredients.

-- Heat the oil in the pot, brown the seasoned lamb neck and then add the stock, garlic, onion, tomatoes and tomato paste.
+- Add vegetable or lamb stock, garlic, onion, tomatoes and tomato paste.

-- Serve the delicacy with fresh farm-style brown loaf soaking in all the sauces.
+- Serve the delicacy with fresh brown loaves.

 - 30 ml sunflower oil